Traveler

 Europe and the Middle East (1963)

-While Ed was off on this adventure, Jean was at home caring Carolyn, age 6, and Kim, age 1.
-The family spent some of the time in Winston-Salem and then, with help with the driving from Margaret Blackburn, drove to Hopkinsville, Kentucky, staying with her mother Emma Sholar for a leisurely weeks-long vacation of her own.
-When Ed got back to the United States, he flew to Nashville, Tennessee, and they reunited for the drive home to Winston-Salem.
+While Ed was off on this adventure, he wrote to Jean every day about the adventures he’d had, using the blue lightweight air-mail letters.
+Jean was at home caring for Carolyn, who was then 6, and Kim, who was 1.
+They spent some of the time in Winston-Salem and then went to Hopkinsville, Kentucky, with help driving from Margaret Blackburn.
+Jean, Carolyn and Kim spent the rest of the summer with Jean’s mother Emma Sholar for a weeks-long vacation of their own.
+When Ed got back to the United States, he flew from New York to Nashville, Tennessee, and they reunited for the drive home to Winston-Salem.

 Baptist Peace Fellowship Conferences